When it comes to helping care for our planet, it’s all hands on deck.

-Our pilot program, the TESI Environmental Leaders Fellowship, aims to bring together students from diverse majors and backgrounds and provide them with the knowledge, skills, confidence, and network to advocate for the planet as they take on leadership roles in their respective careers.
-In particular, we especially encourage students from backgrounds and identities that are underrepresented in environmental fields to take part in this unique leadership program.
+Our pilot program, the TESI Environmental Leaders Fellowship, brought together students from diverse majors and backgrounds and provided them with the knowledge, skills, confidence, and network to advocate for the planet as they take on leadership roles in their respective careers.

-This Fellowship is an excellent opportunity for UF undergraduates from a variety of majors to gain experience in environmental research, education & outreach, and civic engagement.
-A cohort of 10 Fellows will attend seminars featuring environmental experts, receive mentoring from professionals in environmental fields, network with peers, and take part in a fellow-designed, multi-day field experience focused on environmental challenges across Florida.
-This pilot program, funded by a faculty grant from the Henry David Thoreau Foundation, will allow students to play a key role in their own learning by contributing to the planning and implementation of the program components (see below).
+Funded by a faculty grant from the Henry David Thoreau Foundation, this Fellowship offered UF undergraduates from a variety of majors the opportunity to gain experience in environmental research, education & outreach, and civic engagement.
+Our 2021-22 cohort attended seminars featuring environmental experts, received mentoring from professionals in environmental fields, networked with peers, and took part in a fellow-designed, multi-day field experience focused on environmental challenges across Florida.

 Benefits of the Program